dkim0419/react-fundamentals/README.md

 ```
 _Note: you may use [yarn](https://yarnpkg.com/en/) instead of npm_

 Then open your browser to [http://localhost:8080](http://localhost:8080).
-You should see a list of tops.
+You should see a list of topics.

 **IMPORTANT:** Please read the [JavaScript Primer](https://github.com/moaazsidat/react-fundamentals/blob/master/JavaScriptPrimer.md) before attending the workshop.
 It's a refresher on some of the newer bits of JavaScript you'll want to be familiar with in order to get the most out of the experience.